PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/face_feature.en.md

 1. <b>Pipeline Integration</b>

 The face feature module can be integrated into the PaddleX pipeline for [<b>Face Recognition</b>](../../../pipeline_usage/tutorials/face_recognition_pipelines/face_recognition.en.md).
 You only need to replace the model path to update the face feature module of the relevant pipeline.
-In pipeline integration, you can use high-performance deployment and service-oriented deployment to deploy the model you obtained.
+In pipeline integration, you can use high-performance deployment and serving deployment to deploy the model you obtained.

 2. <b>Module Integration</b>